This devotional is about Ezra 9.

 - “OUR guilt has reached to the heavens” (v.
 6)

-- “Here WE are before you in OUR guilt, though because of it not one of us can stand in your presence.”
+- “Here WE are before you in OUR guilt, though because of it not one of us can stand in your presence” (v.
+15).

 Did Ezra really believe himself to be guilty of this?
 Did he really think–given that he knew about Noah and Lot–that God would include Ezra in his judgment if it came?
 Of course not.
 But, he was a priest not a prophet.
 It was his job to reconcile the people with God.

 And, Ezra knew that God’s people were interconnected.
 In order for God’s promises to Abraham, Moses, David and the whole nation to happen, the nation had to survive so that God would bless it.
 That’s a main reason why God gave the command not to intermarry–so that Israel would survive as an independent nation instead of being absorbed into other nations and cultures.
 Think about the other nations listed in verse1: “the Canaanites, Hittites, Perizzites, Jebusites, Ammonites, Moabites, Egyptians and Amorites.”
 Only the Egyptians remain from that list.
-The rest were absorbed into other nations through intermarriage just like this.
+The rest were absorbed into other nations through intermarriage just like Israel was beginning to do as described here in Ezra 9.
 Israel remains to today, too, but this disobedience could easily have caused Israel’s extinction.
 Furthermore, intermarriage with other nations and cultures would have corrupted Israel’s worship just as Solomon worshipped other gods to please his foreign wives.

 We’re not ethnically interconnected like Israel was but we are interconnected with one another spiritually.
 It goes against the culture of “rugged individualism” that we’ve inherited as Americans but we are the body of Christ.
 The legs of a person’s body may be strong enough to run a marathon but if that person has a heart attack while running, the whole body dies.
 Even those strong, tan legs will fall.